-Note: NW Forest Pass required for most of these hikes-day use passes available at trailheads (TH)

-(1) Dry Creek Falls: A popular out-and-back that starts at the Bridge of the Gods trailhead.
+Note: The Drv Creek and Herman Creek trails were affected by the 2017 Eagle Creek Fire.
+Please respect the landscape as you reconnect with the area.
+To protect public safety, it is illegal for hikers to venture off the newly reopened trails.
+The ground may be unstable, particularly in areas where understory plants burned away.
+Also Note: A Northwest Forest Pass is required for most of these hikes-day use passes available at trailheads. - Dry Creek Falls: A popular out-and-back that starts at the Bridge of the Gods trailhead.
 Hike almost 2 miles southbound from the trailhead to the bridge that crosses Dry Creek, then divert uphill on the dirt road 1⁄4 mile to the falls.
 You could return to the start for a total of 4.2 miles, or, from the creek bridge continue east on the PCT to the impressive hump-shaped outcroppings known as Herman Creek Pinnacles (another 1.6 miles).
-With the addition of the Pinnacles, the round trip is 7.4 miles.

-(2) Herman Creek: This access to the PCT offers several other trail options, as well.
+With the addition of the Pinnacles, the round trip is 7.4 miles. - 2 Herman Creek: This access to the PCT offers several other trail options, as well (such as Gorton Creek Trail).
 From the Herman Creek TH, hike 2 miles up to the junction with the PCT, then turn right and go 1⁄4 mile to the lofty and delicate Pacific Crest Falls.
 Another 1⁄4 mile takes you to the Herman Creek Pinnacles.
 To get there: From Cascade Locks, head east on the main road.
-After crossing under the interstate, continue east on the frontage road on the south side of the freeway for about 2 more miles to the Herman Creek Camparound sign.
+After crossing under the interstate, continue east on the frontage road on the south side of the freeway for about 2 more miles to the Herman Creek Campground sign.